 - Place your second bowl over the simmering pot of water until the wafers have melted in the same fashion as before.

-- Then whisk in the matcha, vanilla and honey.
-Continue to whisk until glassy.
+- Then whisk in the matcha, vanilla, and honey.
+Continue to whisk until glossy.

 - Set under a fan to cool.
 Stir every few minutes.